 Some of the most fundamental questions you may have about the world deal with objects in motion.
 Will that boulder rolling toward you slow down?
 How fast do you have to move to get out of its way?
-(Hang on just a moment while I get out my calculator...)
+(Grab your calculator...)
 Motion was one of the earliest explorations of physics.

 When you take a look around, you see that the motion of objects changes all the time.
 You see a motorcycle coming to a halt at a stop sign.
 You see a leaf falling and then stopping when it hits the ground, only to be picked up again by the wind.
 You see a pool ball hitting other balls in just the wrong way so that they all move without going where they should.
 Part 1 of this book handles objects in motion - from balls to railroad cars and most objects in between.
-In this section, I introduce motion in a straight line, rotational motion, and the cyclical motion of springs and pendulums.
+In this section, we introduce motion in a straight line, rotational motion, and the cyclical motion of springs and pendulums.